-Course Number Course Name Units

-Special Topics See item 3), part b) below 4

-Special Topics See item 3), part b) below 4

-c) Summary: 31 units of core coursework and 8 units of elective coursework are required for a total of 39 units of coursework.
+Course Number Course Name Units Special Topics See item 3), part b) below 3 or 4 c) Summary: 35 units of core coursework and 3-4 units of elective coursework are required for a total of 38-39 units of coursework.
 Full-time students must enroll for 12 units per semester including research, academic and seminar units.
 Except for the 1-unit courses specifically indicated above, courses that fulfill any of the course requirements may not be taken S/U. All letter-graded core and elective courses must be completed with a minimum grade of "B" and a grade point average (GPA) of at least 3.25.
 Once course requirements are completed, students can generally take additional classes as needed, although the 12 units per semester are generally fulfilled with a research class, Math 295.
 Per UC regulations, students cannot enroll in more than 12 units of graduate-level courses (200- or 300-level) in one semester.
 Electives are chosen with the approval of the graduate advisor.